Meteor-Community-Packages/meteor-autoform-themes/README.md

 in order to lower the package footprint and leave developers more options for decision.

+> Note for Meteor 3 and beyond
+> This package is Meteor 3 compatible.
+Please check the latest releases
+> on packosphere.com to see available alphas/betas and release candidates.

 ## Available themes

 The following list contains the available themes.
 Note, that each has it's own